CARE ACT 2014

 - people with mental health problems.

-Some people, including some people with dementia, may benefit from an independent person to help them to access or avail themselves of necessary information and advice.
-Any such need for help to facilitate access to this universal information and advice needs to be considered in planning for delivery of the service, although the duty to make arrangements for an individual to have an independent advocate available to them in certain circumstances only applies in relation to an individual’s involvement in the assessment, planning and review processes.
+Some people, including those with dementia, may benefit from an independent person to help them to access or avail themselves of necessary information and advice.
 From the point of first contact with, or referral to, the local authority, consideration of the duty to provide for independent advocacy to support involvement in assessment, planning and reviews should be undertaken (see Independent Advocacy).

 The local authority must recognise and respond to the specific requirements that carers have for both general and personal information and advice.
 Partner agencies should also consider carers’ needs when working with adults or their carers.
 A carer’s need for information and advice may be separate and distinct from information and advice for the person for whom they are caring.
-These distinct needs may be covered together, in a similar manner to the local authority combining an assessment of a person needing care and support with a carer’s assessment, but may be more appropriately addressed separately.
+Their needs may be covered together, in a similar way to the local authority combining an assessment of a person needing care and support with a carer’s assessment, but may be more appropriately considered separately.
 This may include:

 - breaks from caring;